Alberta St. blue green system and Columbia Park renewal

 This photo of a rain garden next to a bike lane near Sunset Park is an example of what could be propose

-Cambie Corridor is growing and so are the demands on its drainage and sewer systems, parks, and public spaces.
-To provide critical drainage services, park spaces, and transportation options for the neighbourhood, the Alberta Street Blue Green System & Columbia Park Renewal Project will explore innovative ways to make changes to Columbia Park, Alberta Street, and 43rd Avenue to meet our project principles.
+The Cambie Corridor is experiencing growth, which is increasing demands on its drainage and sewer systems, parks, and public spaces.
+To address these demands and provide critical drainage services, park spaces, and transportation options for the neighborhood, the Alberta Street Blue Green System and Columbia Park Renewal Project will explore ways to improve Columbia Park, Alberta Street, and 43rd Avenue.

 Project Principles: